Ziva Vatra - home :: Projects :: Audio :: Media Player :: Mark II

 Back in the mid 00's, I tried to make a standalone Media player, the goal being to have a quiet unobtrusive PC that can play compressed media (such as MP3 CDs) while looking like any other piece of Hi-Fi equipment.
 For reasons detailed at the top of the Mark I article, this project was never completed despite a lot of work put into it.
 While I thought I would make a second attempt shortly after that failure, the reality is that I am only now considering it in 2018, 11 years after the original failed.

 Many reasons for not doing it come to mind, but one reason that came to mind for trying the project again was the introduction of the Raspberry Pi.
-The first SBC that is easily available to retail users.
-This SBC is silent by design, draws very little power, and comes with proper GPIO ports (no more interfacing with a PC parallel port).
-Also I was in a position where my HiFi was not near enough my workstation for me to hook them up together, so a standalone media player would once again be useful.
+The first SBC that is easily available to retail users, which is is silent by design, draws very little power, and comes with proper GPIO ports (no more interfacing with a PC parallel port).
+Also I was in a position where my HiFi was no longer near enough to my workstation for me to hook them up together, so a standalone media player would once again be useful.

-Also while moving house, I found my old Nokia Mediamaster digibox.
-UK residents will remember these when the goverment was trying to get everyone to switch to digital TV broadcasts so they could auction off the analogue TV channels for big money.
+Also while moving house I found my old Nokia Mediamaster digibox.
+UK residents will remember these when the government was trying to get everyone to switch to digital TV broadcasts so they could auction off the analogue TV channels for big money.
 An organisation called "onDigital" gave people these Nokia digital set-top boxes for free so that people could still use their old TVs.
-We got one, and it all worked well when they switched off the analoge signals.
+We got one and it all worked well when they switched off the analogue signals.

 Fast forward a few years, and I came across it again, more or less pristine but useless.
 However it was designed to fit in a living room, so it fit the bill and I decided to use that as my case for the new media centre.